wvictor14/planet/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-5-2.png)

-The results for the whole (n=24) dataset are 22/24 = predicted Caucasian, 2/24 predicted Asian.
+\*For the entire dataset (not just the subset shown here), 22/24 were predicted Caucasian and 2/24 Asian.

 We can't compare this to self-reported ethnicity as it is unavailable.
 But we know these samples were collected in Sydney, Australia, and are